In this article we discuss different types of stocks that an investor can own.

 Basic parameter for classifying stocks.
 Investors can own two distinct kinds of stocks.
 Each provides different ownership rights and growth potential.

 Common stock is, well, common.
 When you own common stocks, you own a share in the company’s profits as well as the right to vote.
-When investor talk about stocks they are most likely referring to this type of stocks.
-The majority of stock issued is in this form on stock exchange.
+When investors talk about stocks they are most likely referring to this type of stocks.
+The majority of the stock issued is in this form on the stock exchange.
 Common stock has given higher returns than most other investments.
 In addition to higher returns, common stock also carries risks.

 Preferred stocks promise investors that they will pay a set quantity each year as dividends.
 Dividends are paid to preferred shareholders before common shareholders, including in the case of bankruptcy or liquidation.
 Preferred stock represents ownership in a company but usually doesn’t come with voting rights.
 As we understand preferred stock as falling somewhere in between bonds and common stock.